 - Loophole Abuse: Two examples.
 First, as Hector points out, Jimmy is only banned from singles skating; he can still skate pairs.
-Second, the World Winter Skate rules does not indicate what gender combination a pair has to be, allowing Jimmy and Chazz to enter as a team.
+Second, the World Winter Skate rules do not indicate what gender combination a pair has to be, allowing Jimmy and Chazz to enter as a team.

 - Low-Speed Chase: There's a hilarious chase scene between Chazz and Stranz which happens while they're both wearing ice skates — on pavement.

 - Lyrical Dissonance: Discussed.
 Chazz suggests that he and Jimmy skate to "My Humps" by the Black Eyed Peas.
-Jimmy disagrees saying he's not skating to anything referencing to "lady humps" and he doesn't know what it means.
-Chazz argues, yes no one knows what it means but its provocative.
+Jimmy disagrees saying he's not skating to anything referencing "lady humps" and he doesn't know what it means.
+Chazz argues, yes no one knows what it means but it's provocative.